groue/GRMustache/guides/forking.md

 For instance, all header files for public API tests in `Tests/v1.4` begin with:

-    #define GRMUSTACHE_VERSION_MIN_REQUIRED GRMUSTACHE_VERSION_1_4
-    #define GRMUSTACHE_VERSION_MAX_REQUIRED GRMUSTACHE_VERSION_1_4
+    #define GRMUSTACHE_VERSION_MAX_ALLOWED GRMUSTACHE_VERSION_1_4
     #import "GRMustachePublicAPITest.h"

-When you add a test for a specific behavior of a public API, make sure you place it in the version that introduced this behavior (check the release notes).
+When you add a test for a public API, make sure you place it in the folder that introduced the API (check the release notes), and NOT in the version that will include the new code.
+For instance, if version 1.6 introduces a fix for an API that was introduced in version 1.2, the version 1.6 will then ship with new tests in the Tests/v1.2 folder.

 ## Building